normanzb/playcorder-core-as3/README.md

 6. recorder.disconnect() - disconnect (if applicable)
 7. recorder.result.type() - get type of result
 8. recorder.result.duration() - get duration of the result
-9. recorder.result.download(type) - download result as specified type, could be 'raw' or 'wave' or 'mp3'
+9. recorder.result.download(type) - extract result as specified type, could be 'raw' or 'wave' or 'mp3'
 10. recorder.result.upload(type, url, options) - upload result to remote url (using POST by default)
     * type - raw, wave or mp3
     * url - url of remote server